 The Four Quadrants is a tried and true team building activity to break the ice with a group or team.

 It is EASY to prep for and set up.
 It can be MODIFIED to work with any group and/or topic (just change the questions).
-It is FUN, COLORFUL and VISUAL.
+It is FUN, COLORFUL and works every time!

 To break the ice with a group or team.